 How is the ACL Reconstruction Performed?

-The surgical procedure for an ACL reconstruction is variable but commonly involves using a segment of another larger ligament or tendon to replace the damaged ACL.
+The procedure for ACL reconstruction varies but often involves using a segment of a larger ligament or tendon to replace the torn ACL.

-The ACL reconstruction surgery lasts about 1 1/2 to 2 hours, depending on the graft choice and any other work that may need to be done in the knee joint.
-Your physiotherapist will coordinate your postoperative rehabilitation and guidance.
+ACL reconstruction surgery typically lasts 1 1/2 to 2 hours, depending on graft selection and any additional work within the knee joint.
+Your physiotherapist will guide your postoperative rehabilitation.

-We highly recommend professional medical for an ACL tear.
-Successful rehabilitation options vary depending on your age, activity level and extent of the injury.
+For an ACL tear, we strongly advise seeking professional medical care.
+Successful rehabilitation options vary based on your age, activity level, and the extent of your injury.